All Episodes

 I'm Art Bell, and this is Coast to Coast AM.

-And maybe, maybe, that will tell us What they're using it for.
+And maybe, maybe that will tell us what they're using it for.

-Is that likely, Mike, that if we actually get it, we analyze a clean sample, we find out exactly what it is, would that tell us what it's being used for, or would it still be kind of, pardon the pun, up in the air?
+Is that likely, Mike, that if we actually get it, we analyze a clean sample, we find out exactly what it is, would that tell us what it's being used for?

-No, I think, Art, that if we, in fact, had the analytical information, we could make a much more reasonable postulation on what it's being used for.
+No, I think, Art, if we, in fact, had the analytical information, we could make a much more reasonable postulation on what it's being used for.

-There's not too many things that they would be using those types of materials for other than the things we just spoke about.
+there's not too many things that they would be using those types of materials for uh...

 You wouldn't see iron compounds and bacteria as any sort of mass inoculation because people have speculated heavily about that.

-No, if you're going to mass inoculate somebody, I think the aerosol technique would be Very inefficient.
+No, if you're going to mass inoculate somebody, I think the air fall technique would be very inefficient, a lot more air to cover.

 If you're going to inoculate somebody, I quite frankly think the best way to do it is in a water supply.